CoordSpace/IRC-Topic-to-Twitter-Daemon/README.md

 Arguments:

-    irc.network.url     : The URL of the IRC network server [e.g. irc.quakenet.org]
+    irc.network.url     : The URL of the IRC network server (e.g. irc.quakenet.org)
-	nickname			: The nick to give the daemon on the server OAuthInfo			: The consumer key and access tokens needed to communicate with twitter specified in this format: consumer_key:consumer_secret:access_token_key:access_token_secret
+	nickname			: The nick to give the daemon on the server OAuthInfo			: The consumer and access token info needed to communicate with twitter specified in this format: consumer_key:consumer_secret:access_token_key:access_token_secret

-    Note: This information is available on your app's info page at dev.twitter.com
+    Note: This information is available on your app info page at dev.twitter.com

 Additional Arguments:

-    --port [value] 		: IRC server port [default is 6667] --username [string]	: Client's username
+    --port [value] 		: IRC server port [default is 6667] --username [string]	: Client username
-    --realname [string]	: Client's realname
+    --realname [string]	: Client realname
     --password [string]	: Server password (if needed) --join [string]		: Comma-separated list of channels to join